Kitchen Layouts – A Complete Guide To Design

 A galley kitchen is when you have two runs of cabinets opposite each other.
 This is usually against two walls, although this doesn’t have to be the case (as shown in the image above).

-The name is taken from the name for a ship’s kitchen.
+The name is taken from the name of a ship’s kitchen.
 A galley kitchen layout can be an efficient working arrangement and easy to implement the working triangle.

 All you need to do is place the sink on the opposite run of cabinets to the hob and have the fridge at the end of the run (on either side).
 This can create a nice workflow in a small space.